Kingfishr

-Kingfishr are an Irish indie folk group formed in Limerick in 2022, comprising members Eddie Keogh (vocals, guitar), Eoghan 'McGoo' McGrath (banjo), and Eoin 'Fitz' Fitzgibbon (guitar).
-Their song "Killeagh" reached Number 1 on the Irish Singles Chart on 2 May 2025, at which stage it had already been certified 4-times Platinum in Ireland.
+Kingfishr are an Irish indie folk group formed in Letterkenny in 2022 comprising members Eddie Keogh (lead vocals, guitar, harmonica), Eoghan "McGoo" McGrath (banjo, mandolin, backing vocals), and Eoin "Fitz" Fitzgibbon (guitar, backing vocals).
+The band's breakout success was their song "Killeagh", which reached number one on the Irish Singles Chart on 2 May 2025.
+Their debut studio album Halcyon was released in August 2025.